Keyboard shortcuts

 Other strategies can be added later with different syntax.
 For example, inline storage might use .inline::<N> or similar.
 The key insight is that we don’t need to solve everything at once.

 Yes.
-The notation could potentially work anywhere you would use Box::new, but we don’t want to figure out the full desugaring yet.
-This goal scopes .box to method call position (foo.bar().box) for RPITIT methods.
+The mechanism could potentially work anywhere you would use Box::new, but we don’t want to figure out the full desugaring yet.
+The nightly helper is scoped to method call position (dyn_box!(foo.bar())) for RPITIT methods.
 That includes async fn, explicit -> impl Future, but also -> impl Iterator and similar patterns.

 Why not just use the dynosaur crate?